 The most recent organisational dynamics and the implementation of new technologies promote organisational efficiency, but at the same time blur the limits between the time dedicated to work and private life.
-As set forth in this Policy, the Group's priority is for its professionals to be able to fully develop their personal life in a way that is compatible with, and enriches, their work activities.
+As set forth in this Policy, the priority of the Group's companies is for their professionals to be able to fully develop their personal life in a way that is compatible with, and enriches, their work activities.